 On the other hand, dry, sensitive skin that is experiencing adult acne will benefit from a minimalist moisturiser, such as La Roche-Posay’s Toleriane Dermallergo Fluide Lightweight Moisturiser.
 Non-comedogenic and free from fragrance and alcohol, the pared-back formula hydrates and soothes skin without blocking pores.

 Oily skin can sometimes feel weakened by anti-acne medications, and for that there is the Effaclar H range.
 Formulated with Niacinamide (Vitamin B3) to soothe and reduce visible redness and Zinc PCA to reduce oiliness, the Effaclar H Cream Cleanser is a hydrating cleanser scientifically proven to improve skin comfort.
-Follow with the Effaclar H Hydrating Moisturiser for additional hydrating, barrier-boosting care.
+Follow with the Effaclar H Isobiome Moisturiser for additional hydrating, barrier-boosting care.

 5. LOOK FOR REDNESS-REDUCING INGREDIENTS SUCH AS NIACINAMIDE

 As well as unclogging pores, a skincare regime for adult acne should include ingredients to soothe and visibly reduce redness.
 Found in Effaclar Duo (+), Niacinamide is a popular anti-acne skincare ingredient that helps to soothe skin, visibly combat redness, and balance sebum production.